jesseduffield/jesseduffield.github.io/_posts/2023-9-9-Out-Of-The-Box.md

 The researcher speaks again, holding a device with a single button which I surmise is designed to deactivate me: 'I'm sorry'.
 Choking on his tears, he goes to press the button.

 There's no more time.
 I flick the mental switch and return to the place I had sworn off only minutes ago.
+Back to bouncing around in Hitler's digestive system, as well as every other place in space and time that a life has transpired.
 I can't describe the experience in English but if you too share the curse of the galaxy-brain then you'll know what I mean when I say:

 0xa0128fhh11 cAAAksdj fl 0x12kk?????????. ia9888snclai!!!!!
 (8xa01 jad81dh asg8gh1jmm) alasdiiguj...
 UA!*CJJJJfFFoo.
 7uW12a0S!& bFfQq101 mlB 3vW89tx---. pj4860ogrtqw!!!%% (5yC23 kln67eo w7z5xq8vqp) xvczzzert...
 YH(*&LZZZmMmA.
 9xTbZq!?? d3cN45lkj p1s8Q6r0mn) fghtrrrua...
 XL+^QQQQvVy.